autowarefoundation/autoware-documentation/docs/demos/rosbag-replay-simulation.md

 ### Download the sample map and rosbag

-The recommended way is to use the [`demo_artifacts`](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles/demo_artifacts) ansible role, which fetches and extracts both the sample map and the sample rosbag into the standard layout under `~/autoware_data/`:
+Use the [`demo_artifacts`](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles/demo_artifacts) ansible role to download and extract both the sample map and the sample rosbag:

 ```bash
 ansible-galaxy collection install -f -r "ansible-galaxy-requirements.yaml"